ranistar/EntityPrivilegeCopy/README.md

 Ray Gan – ganzhiyi1994@gmail.com

+## Known Issue

+Error when entity owner type is Organization.

+Export solution button is in developing, can not work for now.

 ## Contributing
 I am re-writting this plugin becasue the code is mess, so you can consider wait for the new release code or just start your own work.